quangnguyen310/MQTTServer/README.md

 There is a snip code of microbit using java to send serial string.

 Feel free to use the code and comment about any problem you find.

+P/s: Change the name, key, and feeds from adafruit.io server when use